Design and analyze speech, acoustic, and audio processing systems

-Generate VST and other types of audio plugins directly from MATLAB code without requiring manual design of user interfaces.
-With MATLAB Coder™, generate ready-to-build JUCE C++ projects for more advanced plugin prototyping.
+Generate VST plugins, AU plugins, and standalone executable plugins directly from MATLAB code without requiring manual design of user interfaces.
+For more advanced plugin prototyping, generate ready-to-build JUCE C++ projects (requires MATLAB Coder™).

 Use external VST and AU plugins as regular MATLAB objects.
 Change plugin parameters and programmatically process MATLAB arrays.
 Alternatively, automate associations of plugin parameters with user interfaces and MIDI controls.
 Host plugins generated from your MATLAB code for increased execution efficiency.

 With MathWorks® coder products, generate C and C++ source code from signal processing and machine learning algorithms provided as toolbox functions, objects, and blocks.
 Generate CUDA source code from select feature extraction functions like

 Prototype audio processing designs on Raspberry Pi™ by using on-board or external multichannel audio interfaces.
 Create interactive control panels as mobile apps for Android® or iOS devices.